 - A thread can assist other threads, whereas the process can not.

 - If one thread stops, the next thread starts executing, but this is not the case with a process.

-Answer: When 2 processes are trying to execute simultaneously, and they are waiting for each other to finish the execution, as they are dependent on each other, this halt in execution is known as a deadlock.
-When the deadlock occurs in the program, the system usually freezes.
+Answer: When two processes are trying to execute simultaneously, and they are waiting for each other to finish the execution, as they are dependent on each other, this halt in execution is known as a deadlock.
+When a deadlock occurs in the program, the system usually freezes.